×

 Elbow dislocation accounts for 25% of elbow injuries, mostly occurs in adolescent population as a result of a direct injury by a fall on the outstretched arm.
 In uncomplicated dislocations, conservative treatment is usually successful.

-The more common posterior elbow dislocation occurs as a result of a fall on the outstretched arm when the olecranon is driven back out of the trochlear fossa.
-The less common anterior dislocation occurs as a result of a direct blow on the olecranon when the elbow is in a partially flexed position.
+The more common type is posterior elbow dislocation which occurs as a result of a fall on the outstretched arm when the olecranon is driven back out of the trochlear fossa.
+The less common is anterior elbow dislocation which occurs as a result of a direct blow on the olecranon when the elbow is in a partially flexed position.

 Elbow Dislocation causes